florence/esterel-calculus/agda/README.txt

 `eval-props.agda` proves that the calculus is consistent w.r.t. its evaluator.
 `stdlib013-fix.lagda` copies some proofs that are in the stdlib but private.

+Esterel/Lang.agda, Esterel/Variable/*:
+  definitions of the language syntax Esterel/CompletionCode.agda: defines the exit codes
+Esterel/Context.agda, Esterel/Context/*:
+  defines the evaluation context, compatible closure and some properties.
-Esterel/: definitions of the language grammar Esterel/Lang: defines the languages notion of Correct Binding and Can.
+Esterel/Lang/*: defines the language's notion of CorrectBinding and Can.
-Esterel/Lang/PotentialFunction: Lemmas concerning the Can.
+Esterel/Lang/PotentialFunction/*: Lemmas concerning the Can function.
-Data/: Implments finite maps (used for environments)
+Data/: Implements finite maps (used for environments)